LITTLE RED RIDING HOOD

 SUMMARY OF LITTLE RED RIDING HOOD

-Once upon a time, there was a little girl called Little red riding hood.
-One day, her mother said: “Little red riding hood, take this basket full of cakes to your grandmother, she is ill, and don´t get distracted on the way, the forest is dangerous and there is a wolf around.
+Once upon a time, there was a little girl called Little Red Riding Hood.
+One day, her mother said: “Little Red Riding Hood, take this basket full of cakes to your grandmother, she is ill.
+Don’t get distracted on the way, the forest is dangerous and there is a wolf around.

-“Yes Mum!” – Said Little red riding hood.
+“Yes Mum!” – Said Little Red Riding hhood.

-Little red riding hood was walking happy to her grandmother’s house, when, suddenly, the wolf appeared.
+Little Red Riding Hood walked happily to her grandmother’s house, but suddenly, a wolf appeared.

 – To my granny´s house, to give her these cakes.

-The wolf convinced little red riding hood to take a longer path while he was walking on the short path, so he could arrive before and eat Little red riding hood and her grandmother.
+The wolf convinced the girl to take a longer path while he took the short path, so he could arrive before her and eat her grandmother.
+Then he ate Little red Riding Hood.

-Then they filled the wolf´s belly of big stones and threw him into the river.
+Then he filled the wolf´s belly full of big stones and threw him into the river.

 LITTLE RED RIDING HOOD, ORIGINAL SHORT STORY, BROTHERS GRIMM (1812)

-Once upon a time there was a dear little girl who was loved by everyone who looked at her, but most of all by her grandmother, and there was nothing that she would not have given to the child.
-Once she gave her a little riding hood of red velvet, which suited her so well that she would never wear anything else; so she was always called ‘Little Red Riding Hood.’
+Once upon a time there was a dear little girl who was loved by everyone who looked at her, but most of all by her grandmother, and there was nothing that she wouldn’t give to the child.
+Once she gave her a little riding hood of red velvet, which suited her so well that she never wore anything else; so she was always called ‘Little Red Riding Hood.’

-‘I will take great care,’ said Little Red Riding Hood to her mother, and gave her hand on it.
+‘I will take great care,’ said Little Red Riding Hood to her mother, and gave her promise.